SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/before-creating-event.md

     - A custom template will allow for the registration form and pages to be branded for your organization/institution.
     - The "General SLDS" is standard and will allow for a professional looking form, but you may want more branding.
     - You can follow these instructions on [how to create a custom template](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/advanced-features/custom-templates/).
+* **Add Summit Events Calendar to Website**
-* Add the Summit Events calendar to your website using the instructions on [Adding Event Calendar to Your Web Page](https://github.com/SFDO-Community-Sprints/Summit-Events-App/wiki/How-to-add-the-Event-Calendar-to-Any-Web-Page).
+* Optionally, you can choose to add the Summit Events calendar to your website using the instructions on [Adding Event Calendar to Your Web Page](https://github.com/SFDO-Community-Sprints/Summit-Events-App/wiki/How-to-add-the-Event-Calendar-to-Any-Web-Page).

 __Future__